Vikas Krishan Yadav: 2012 Olympics

-Spence successfully appealed his initial 11–13 loss.
+Yadav unexpectedly lost to Errol Spence Jr. of the United States of America in the last 16.
+Yadav originally won the bout but Spence successfully appealed his 11–13 loss.
 Using video review, AIBA determined the bout referee gave too few cautions for holding fouls and should have awarded Spence at least four more points.

 2014 Asian Games

-Representing India at the Games held at Incheon, South Korea, he won the bronze medal in the Middleweight (75 kg) category, after losing to Zhanibek Alimkhanuly of Kazakhstan, in the semi-final bout.
+Representing India at the Games held at Incheon, South Korea, he won the bronze medal in the middleweight (75 kg) category.
 His first opponent was Azamat Kanybek Uulu of Kyrgyzstan, beating him 3:0 in the Round of 16.
 His opponent in the quarter-finals was Hurshidbek Normatov of Uzbekistan whom he beat to 3:0 to progress to the semi-finals.
+In the semi-final bout he lost to Zhanibek Alimkhanuly of Kazakhstan.

 2015 Asian Boxing Championships

-On September 5, 2015, Vikas reached the final bout of the Middleweight category and lost to Bektemir Melikuziev of Uzbekistan, winning the silver medal.
+On September 5, 2015, Yadav reached the final of the middleweight category and lost to Bektemir Melikuziev of Uzbekistan, winning the silver medal.

 2015 World Amateur Boxing Championships

-On October 10, 2015, Vikas exited the World Boxing Championships in Doha, Qatar by losing 3–0 to Hosam Abdin of Egypt in the quarter-finals.
+On October 10, 2015, Vikas exited the World Boxing Championships in Doha, Qatar, by losing 3–0 to Hosam Abdin of Egypt in the quarter-finals.

 2016 Rio Olympics

-Vikas Krishan Yadav qualified for the Rio Olympic Games by finishing with a bronze medal at the Olympic qualifiers held in Baku in June 2016.
+Yadav qualified for the Rio Olympic Games by finishing with a bronze medal at the Olympic qualifiers held in Baku in June 2016.
+To win the bronze medal, he beat USA's Charles Cornell by a unanimous decision.

-He has cruised into the round of 16 in Boxing 75 kg category at the Rio 2016 Olympics.
-The Indian pugilist beat USA's Charles Cornell by a unanimous decision to progress at the Summer Games.
-He went on to defeat Önder Şipal of Turkey a few days later to enter the next round of the tournament.
-Vikas Krishan Yadav was defeated by Bektemir Melikuziev of Uzbekistan in the Quarter Final of Men's Middle 75 kg Boxing in Rio Olympic on 16 August 2016.
+At the Olympics he beat Önder Şipal of Turkey before being defeated by Bektemir Melikuziev of Uzbekistan in the quarterfinal of the men's middleweight (75 kg).

 2018 Commonwealth and Asian games

-Vikas won a gold medal in 2018 Commonwealth Games in Australia defeating Australia, Zambia, northern Ireland and Cameroon.
-He became the first Indian male boxer to win gold medals at both Asian and commonwealth games.
-In Asian games 2018 he won bronze.
-He had to withdraw from further fights because of a serious eye injury.
+Yadav won a gold medal in 2018 Commonwealth Games in Australia defeating boxers from Australia, Zambia, Northern Ireland and Cameroon.
+He became the first Indian male boxer to win gold medals at both Asian and Commonwealth Games.
+Yadav beat Cameroon's Dieudonne Wilfried Seyi Ntsengue in the final.

+At the 2018 Asian Games, he reached the final had to withdraw from his last match because of a serious eye injury.
+He was scheduled to face Zeyad Eashash in the final.